 |

-This week we begin discussing looping constructs, namely the while loop.
+This session we begin discussing looping constructs, namely the while loop.

 |

-We conclude chapter three and look at loops-within-loops, and introduce the for loop.
+We look at loops-within-loops, and introduce the for loop.

 |

-This week we continue with variations on loops and other useful items.
+This session we continue with variations on loops and other useful items.

 |

-We continue to examine the use of strings and introduce tuples (similar to the arrays found in other languages such as BASIC).
+We continue to examine the use of strings and introduce tuples and lists (similar to the arrays found in other languages).

 |

-This is our last week of Python instruction and includes the use of functions and files.
+This is our last session of Python instruction and includes the use of files.

 |